Read updates on our plans to advocate for communities experiencing intensification

 • The Board also expressly advocated for community facilities and amenities as relevant to intensification in its submission on the Draft Greater Christchurch Spatial Plan.
 Staff advised that the Plan may identify Papanui as a future 'Priority Development Area'.
 A future Local Area Planning programme will be initiated on completion of the Ōtautahi Christchurch Plan.
 Should Papanui be identified as a priority location, work will be initiated to address impacts of intensification for the area.

 • Staff advised of work underway to consider initiatives that would support good intensification in the Central City, in particular the southeast area which currently has a lower level of amenity (e.g. new green links).
 The Board has been briefed by Council staff and ChristchurchNZ respectively in relation to initiatives and planning for South East Central City Neighbourhoods (April 2023) and in the vicinity of Lancaster Park/Charleston (June 2023).
-The South East Central Neighbourhood Plan has since been approved in February 2024 for consultation.
+The South East Central Neighbourhood Plan has since been approved in February 2024 for consultation, and endorsed by the Board in July 2024.

 • The Board has supported the greenspace at Papanui Bush off Langdons Road with a grant to assist with the walkway construction, and promotion and participation in relation to planting days.